Merakel/PowershellSFTP/README.md

 * RemotePath - Location of the files you want to find on the SFTP site.
 * LocalPath - Location where you want the downloaded files stored.

-# Potential Features to add:
+# Potential Features to Add

 * Recursively downloading files.
 * Downloading directories rather than individual files.